The last 3 months of 2013 created a mega-quarter for Aussie corporates. Domestic debt market volumes in 2013 hit US$100 billion1

 – a 25 percent increase on 2012.
 A phalanx of major deals right across the industry spectrum boosted the result, with 12 deals over $1 billion generating real heat right across the market.
 Strong funder demand, competitive pricing and the relief of the federal election conspired to unleash a torrent of financing activity across capital markets.

 Plumbing the pipeline

 The triumphs and tribulations of 2013 are old news now, but the good news is that the same positivity and optimism that fuelled Q4 has already defined the shape of Q1 2014.
-"We are seeing a very healthy pipeline of financing transactions already," notes David Heathcote, National Head of Transactions & Restructuring at KPMG.
+"We are seeing a very healthy pipeline of financing transactions already," notes David Heathcote, National Head of Deal Advisory at KPMG.

 In particular corporates are currently experiencing the lowest cost of funds since 2007.
 Australian cash rates are at their lowest level and global funding costs remain on a downward trajectory, reflecting a combination of excess money supply together with continuing low growth economies in developed countries.

 The bank landscape will continue to evolve given the exit of some key funders, such as Lloyds.
 "While that will create change, it won’t necessarily diminish funding supply," says Heathcote.

 "Asian banks are filling the gap, and some US banks are more proactively using their balance sheets, while Aussie banks remain particularly hungry."